APogue/APogue.github.io/pages/projects.md

 ### Coding an Incident

-Each incident is systematically coded across more than 20 variables in order to characterize how institutions respond to incidents.
+To characterize how institutions respond to incidents, each incident is systematically coded across more than 20 variables.

 Key dimensions include: